living-room/service-js/readme.md

 If you have systemd, you can generate and install a service file with `yarn systemd`

+We also have a git [post-receive hook](./hooks/post-receive) which we setup like so:

+    # on remote machine
+    git clone --bare https://github.com/jedahan/room-server.git room-server.git
+    mkdir room-server
+    # on local machine
+    git remote add my-remote-machine ssh://my-remote-machine/home/room/room-server.git

+After deploying the default branch, the post-receive hook checks it out and restarts the system service. neat.

 ## example http

     $ curl -d '{"fact": "#curl is an app at (20, 30)"}' -H "Content-Type: application/json" localhost:3000/assert